 There are many hiking trails along with lots of lakes and rivers in the area that can offer you a wonderful time in the forest.
 I have always enjoyed heading up the oyster river to explore the waterfalls and rapids.
 Then there are pearl lake, regan lake, and blue grouse lake, all are great for camping and offer some incredible fishing opportunities.
 The trail down to regan lake follows regan creek and here you see an incredible waterfall, during the heat of summer, you can climb up near the top of the falls and sit in a pool while watching the hawks and eagles fly by.
 The last time we were up here in 2016, we had 3 Ospreys flying around us, they are such majestic birds of prey.

-Along the oyster river is an awesome waterfall and canyon the cuts through sandstone, it has carved out narrow channels the run deep, you can literally step across the river here.
-It’s pretty cool being able to do this, but please be careful not to fall in or you could be on a rough ride through the canyon.
+Along the oyster river is an awesome waterfall and canyon the cuts through sandstone, it has carved out narrow channels that run deep, you can literally step across the river here.
+It’s pretty cool being able to do this, but please be careful not to fall in, or you could be on a rough ride through the canyon.

 Black Creek and all it offers is a wonderful place, you should visit.